manzurola/spaCy4j/README.md

 This adapter loads and intergrates with [CoreNLP](https://github.com/stanfordnlp/CoreNLP).

-Include the `spacyj-adapters-corenlp` dependency in your `pom.xml`.
+Include the `spacy4j-adapters-corenlp` dependency in your `pom.xml`.

 Load a new SpaCy with a CoreNlpAdapter.